AlexwCranston/jsdm-ungulate_communities-afrotropics-/README.md

 ### Data Processing

 All code for data processing can be found in /Raw Data processing in the script **IUCN Script_Protected Areas Only.R**.
 This script takes spatial data on species distributions downloaded from the IUCN red list and converts it to a presence/absence matrix for all species downloaded, then crops this matrix to the area of interest for each model.
 Additionally, it extracts environmental data from a series of rasters covering a wide range of environmental variables for each point in the matrix.
-All raw data (rasters used as a source of environmental datas well as the IUCN spatial data download) are also found in /Raw Data processing.
-Note this file also contains spatial polygons of which are used in some plots.
+The IUCN spatial data download is also found in /Raw Data processing, as well as all spatial polygons used for cropping and also some plots.

 The output of processing are contained in /Data.
 Note that there are three files of processed data and three models coded for in the pipeline but in order to avoid unnecessary repetition and focus on the most interesting findings, only the second and third biome specific models are discussed in the paper.